Where “Maybe later” ⏳or

 [WHAT FRUSTRATES ME]

-The obsession with marketing and visuals is getting out of control.
+The obsession with numbers and results is getting out of control.

 [MY SALES BACKGROUND]